javendaXgh/javenda_site/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/javendaXgh

-- icon: book
+- icon: cv
-  icon_pack: fa
+  icon_pack: ai
   link: files/cv.pdf
+  legend: Currículo

+#- icon: book
+#  icon_pack: fa
+#  link: files/cv.pdf
-  legend: curesafdvv
+#  legend: curesafdvv

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.